 1998 to date, International Consultant in Cultural Heritage and Sustainable Urban Development

-- Clients include the UNESCO World Heritage Centre and Division of Cultural Heritage, the German Agency for Technical Cooperation (GTZ), the World Bank, the British Council and the United Kingdom Local Authority World Heritage Forum.
+- Clients include the UNESCO World Heritage Centre and Division of Cultural Heritage, World Bank, European Commision, Council of Europe, German Agency for Technical Cooperation (GTZ) and German Agency for International Cooperation (GIZ), Charleston World Heritage Coalition, British Council and United Kingdom Local Authority World Heritage Forum together with divers further international and municipal governmental and non-governmental organisaitons.

 1975-1998, Principal, Dennis Rodwell Architects, Edinburgh and Melrose, Scotland